aspyatkin/personal-website/_posts/2018-03-28-volgactf-2018-quals-key-metrics-part-1.md

 ![And extract from logs](/assets/volgactf-2018-quals/img/logs-extract.png)

 One might notice that the number of teams who managed to solve at least one task has decreased.
-Well, due to the absense of "Quiz" task this year (whether you liked the competition or not, any sort of answer will do), this hardly comes as a surprise.
+Well, due to the absence of "Quiz" task this year (whether you liked the competition or not, any sort of answer will do), this hardly comes as a surprise.
 <br>

 ## Team sign in activity
-The competition lasted 48 hours and participants seemed to be quite active.
-The chart below shows how many different teams logged in throughout the contest.
+The competition lasted 48 hours and participants seemed to be fairly active.
+The chart below shows how many different teams logged in during the contest.

 <canvas id="chart_signin" width="400" height="300"></canvas>